What is a Rheumatologist?

 Dr. Charles Kahn & Dr. Wayne Riskin are the First and Leading Rheumatologists in Broward County

 If you are experiencing musculoskeletal pain that has not been temporary, you should talk to your physician who can rule out other illnesses.
-After this, they can refer you to an experienced rheumatologist in your area like Dr.’s Kahn, Riskin & Santiago They have the knowledge and experience necessary to diagnose the cause of your pain and swelling, so that treatment can begin as early as possible.
+After this, they can refer you to an experienced rheumatologist in your area like Dr.’s Kahn and Riskin.
+They have the knowledge and experience necessary to diagnose the cause of your pain and swelling, so that treatment can begin as early as possible.
 Many of the disorders they specialize in are best treated in the earlier stages.
 Even if yours has progressed to the later stages though, they will be able to discuss a treatment plan with you that will help to relieve your symptoms, so that you can go back to your daily routine.